MICLab-Unicamp/LobePrior/README.md

    </center>

-* Segmentations using the LobePrior, nnUnet and LungMask methods on the CT image coronacases_010 (image without annotation):
+* Segmentation of the lung lobes using the LobePrior, LungMask and nnUnet methods, respectively, on the coronacases_010 CT image (image without annotation):

 <!--